 Social media is changing the way companies build their brand and engage consumers across the entire customer lifecycle.
 While much of the attention around social media has been focused on marketing, savvy organizations are now exploring an emerging and powerful frontier: leveraging social media to dramatically enhance customer service.
-In 2007, 90 percent of customer issues were handled by phone and email.
-Today, more than 50 percent of issues are coming through the Internet and online channels, according to Technology Services Industry Association research.
 And customers are demanding faster service than ever before; many now expect a response from a company online within minutes.
 These changes in customer behavior are transforming the customer experience landscape, creating new opportunities and challenges for businesses.

-And the stakes for so-called "social CRM" could not be any higher.
-Consider: According to research by the Pew Research Center's Internet and American Life Project, 65 percent of adult Internet users in the United States use social networks—often as a platform to praise or condemn companies and their products and service.
+And the stakes for so-called "social CRM" could not be any higher, as research shows that most internet users in the United States use social networks—often as a platform to praise or condemn companies and their products and service.
 For your business, that means at any given moment your customers are actively gathering somewhere in the social media universe, talking up or shooting down your company, with an endless audience of peer consumers just one Google search away.
 The potential impact on your brand and bottom line is breathtaking.

 While the lion's share of companies is already starting some sort of social CRM program, many are still treating it as an experiment.
 Having a Facebook page and three college interns, or simply buying a social listening tool, doesn't count as a social CRM program, and won't allow your business to capitalize on the opportunities or manage the risks of the social media universe.
 Whether you attract brand promoters or die-hard brand detractors depends on your organization's ability to build and manage an effective, unified social CRM platform.
 The first step in doing so is gaining a true understanding of social CRM.